CoderDojo-Content/Intermediate-App-Inventor/en/control-everything.md

    ![](/assets/won.png)

 9. If they lost, it saves their score to the file and opens the home screen.
-Here's how the blocks look:
+To add the score to the player file use the `call File1.AppendToFile` block.
+Then you want to open the home screen Here's how the blocks look:

    ![](/assets/lost.png)